atreyasha/spp-explainability/docs/develop.md

             with help scripts, comments describing functionality and readme descriptions for git hooks

+        3.  add pydocstrings to all functions for improved documentation

-        3.  add MIT license when made public
+        4.  add MIT license when made public

 2. SoPa++